There are several basic Aikido Attacks that are used in dojo's around the world. Here is a list of the most common attacks...

 Training at this advanced and resistant level will help bring the martial spirit back into the art.
 It also raises your fear level, closer to what you may feel in a street encounter.

-Of course, the aggression and violence
+Of course, the violence

 of a street fight is a whole new experience, that I hope you don't have